hvmerode/junit-pipeline/README.md

 ```
 <i>
 The assertVariableEqualsSearchStepByDisplayName() method validates a variable during runtime of the pipeline.
 If the
-value of the variable - with 'variableName' - is bot equal to the value of 'compareValue', the pipeline aborts.
+value of the variable - with 'variableName' - is not equal to the value of 'compareValue', the pipeline aborts.
 The assertion is performed just before or after the execution of the step, identified by the 'displayName'.

 <u>Example</u>:\